-Google axing 12,000 jobs, as tech industry layoffs widen
+Google axes 12,000 jobs, layoffs spread across tech sector

 The jobs being eliminated “cut across Alphabet, product areas, functions, levels and regions,” Pichai said.

+“These are important moments to sharpen our focus, reengineer our cost base, and direct our talent and capital to our highest priorities,” he wrote.

+There will be job cuts in the U.S. and in other countries, according to Pchai’s letter.

 Earlier this week, Microsoft announced 10,000 job cuts, or nearly 5% of its workforce.
-Amazon is cutting 18,000 jobs and Facebook parent Meta is shedding 11,000 positions.
+Amazon has said its cutting 18,000 jobs, although that’s a fraction of its 1.5 million strong workforce.
+Facebook parent Meta is shedding 11,000 positions, or 13% of its workers, while business software maker Salesforce is laying off about 8,000 employees, or 10% of the total.
+Twitter CEO Elon Musk has slashed jobs at the company after he acquired it last fall.

+Employment in the U.S. has been resilient despite signs of a slowing economy, and there were another 223,000 jobs added in December.
+Yet the tech sector grew exceptionally fast over the last several years due to increased demand as employees began to work remotely.

+CEOs of a number of companies have taken blame for growing too fast, yet those same companies, even after the latest round of job cuts, remain much larger than they were before the economic boom from the pandemic began.